johndeighan/basic-markdown/README.md

 This is a
 paragraph.
 It will automatically wrap when the text reaches the far right edge of the page - automatically.
+You do not need to concern yourself with where line endings occur.

 ---------------------------------------